 Ecwid Help and Support Services

 There are many ways to find the help you need when using Ecwid.
-But, English-only language offerings may restrict some users and their ability to post and share information through their content.
+However, English-only language offerings may restrict some users and their ability to post and share information through their content.
 But, for English speakers, the platform provides users with responsive and valuable help and services through the following channels:

-- Help Center: An internet-based directory of how-to guides, plus help from Ecwid staff that’s accessible to anyone.
+- Help Center: An internet-based directory of how-to guides, plus help from Ecwid staff, that’s accessible to anyone.